codeurjc-students/2024-Bookmarks-Forums/README.md

 Apart from the main functionality and technologies mentioned above, the web application will contain:

 - Automatic tests: for unit integration testing.
-- Packaging: as GraalVM native images.
-- Deployment: on a cloud VM.
+- Deployment: CD on Azure (Azure Containers).

 ## 6. Wireframe